oracle-devrel/devo.tutorials/oci-getting-started-heatwave-aws-v30622.md

    This is just making it possible to configure and administrate our compartment, and defines the scope of the access applied to the database instance.

-For more on adding users and setting policies in OCI, refer to [this documentation](https://docs.oracle.com/en-us/iaas/Content/GSG/Tasks/addingusers.htm#Add).
+For more on adding users and setting policies in OCI, refer to [this documentation].

 ## Create a Bastion Host Compute Instance